filipre/filipre.github.io/_drafts/2020-03-26-data-science-interview.md

 How do you select the number of trees in the gradient boosting model? ‍⭐️

 ## Parameter tuning

+**Which parameter tuning strategies (in general) do you know? ‍⭐️**

+- Expert knowledge / "PhD student": choose the parameters according to your knowledge or delegate the task to a PhD student
+- Grid search: go through every combination of parameters where each parameter is one axis.
+- Random search: Choose random values from the right range.
+This technique performs better than it sounds like because many hyper parameters do not have a strong contribution to the end result and we don't waste much time testing them.
+- Baysian Optimization: probabilistic technique that "cleverly" guesses parameter sets.
+TODO
+- Hypergradient Descent: Treat the learning rate as a variable and perform a SGD step on it as well.
+This results in a very interesting algorithm.

-Which parameter tuning strategies (in general) do you know? ‍⭐️ What’s the difference between grid search parameter tuning strategy and random search?
-When to use one or another? ‍⭐️
+**What’s the difference between grid search parameter tuning strategy and random search?
+When to use one or another? ‍⭐️**

+If we know that every hyperparameter is essential, training of the model is short or the number of hyperparameters is small, then we can invest the time and perform grid search.
+However, if the number of hyper parameters are large or the training of the model takes much time, then I would use random search.

 ## Neural networks